PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 http://localhost:3000/?prev=%22%3E%3Cscri&handoverToken=pt%3Estat.innerHTML=%22it%27s%20all%20good...%3Cbr%3Erelax%20:)%22%3C&lang=script%3E%3Ca%20href=%22
 we'll get an "Unprocessable Entity" response.

-Whilst strict parameter validation does make it far more difficult to craft a malicious URL it is not as safe as escaping the HTML and avoiding protocol handlers - for instance the following URL can still execute JavaScript when the link is clicked:
+While strict parameter validation does make it far more difficult to craft a malicious URL it is not as safe as escaping the HTML and avoiding protocol handlers - for instance the following URL can still execute JavaScript when the link is clicked: